Login to Complete an Application or to Access Judging Panel

 Q: What are the current categories for the Design Awards?

-We have structured the Design Awards program into 3 Divisions – to recognize the diversity of our members and to create a system for jury reviews of both metrics and design based on typology.
+We have structured the Design Awards program into 3 Divisions – to recognize the diversity of our members and to create a system for jury reviews based on typology.
 Divisions include:

-UNBUILT PLANNING & DESIGN recognizing the promise of design excellence in the broadest possible range of research, conceptual exploration and innovation in design thinking for initiated and theoretical projects.
+UNBUILT PLANNING & DESIGN – Recognizing the promise of design excellence in the broadest possible range of research, conceptual exploration and innovation in design thinking for initiated (completed or incomplete project, where a significant portion has been completed, implemented, or adopted by a local jurisdiction, authority, institution, or private client) and theoretical projects.

 Built Design Excellence and Small Firms categories can include: